Wiredcraft/kongcloak/docs/tutorial.md

 ```

-Run the server and navigate to [localhost:3000](http://localhost:3000); you will be redirected to Keycloak's login page.
+Run the server on port `3000`.

+Navigate to [localhost:3000](http://localhost:3000); you will be redirected to Keycloak's login page.
 Enter the credentials for the user we created earlier (`jdoe`) and login.
 Then you will be able to access the protected endpoint:

 ![image](https://user-images.githubusercontent.com/760762/30646107-237ff5c2-9e18-11e7-8a93-5b3d9cc910a3.png)

-# 7. Create User Roles
+# 5. Create User Roles

 Sometimes the concept of roles is used to adapt how an API behaves for different sets of users.
 To create a role in Keycloak, navigate to [localhost:8080](http://localhost:8080), select your client (`demo-client`) from the Clients view, and click on the Roles tab.
 Then click on `Add Role`.
 Let's call the new role `subscribed`.
 Note that roles can also be created on the Realm level.